The Books and Manuscripts Department cultivates an immense field, criss-crossing time, space and all fields of human knowledge.

 The departments guiding spirit is perfectly summarised by a quote from the great bibliophile and Statesman Louis Barthou (1862-1934): “The one who worships old books chooses and safeguards the past.
 But the one who clings to the present, or the recent past, chooses and prepares the future.
 Both pleasures are worthwhile”.

-After the success of the first two auction sessions dedicated to the Maurice Houdayer Library, the dispersal of the collection continues.
-The third session will take place on Wednesday 4th May 2022 at Artcurial.
+After the success of the first two auction sessions dedicated to the Maurice Houdayer Library, the dispersal of the collection continued.
+The third session took place on Wednesday 4th May 2022 at Artcurial.

 On 8 March, the Books & Manuscripts department presented a collection of letters, complete works, manuscripts, original editions and illustrated books dating from before and after 1800, including the prestigious Mr. X Collection of works illustrated by famous artists and books dedicated to photography.